Dissertations: Where should you begin?

 The trick is deciding how to divide your content into chapters.
 This is a creative process: if you tell three people to write a dissertation on the exact same topic, each of them will divide their chapters differently.
 Your own arrangement will ultimately reflect the way you think – and we all think differently.

 So if you're struggling to do this or are so panicked by the idea that you haven't even started, you're not alone.
-Here’s a method I've used for all four dissertations I've written:
+Here’s a method I've used for all four of my dissertations:

 Think of the books and articles you've been reading as a beautiful woven cloth:

 Every scholarly work, even a short one, will definitely talk about different aspects of its topic.
 These aspects are the threads that come together to make the cloth.
-Notice that different books/articles use many of the same threads.
+My point here is that different books and articles will use many of the same threads.
+Find the threads, and you’ve found your chapter topics.

-Example threads you have come across in your reading:
+Example threads you will have come across in your reading:

-History of the kitchen: from subterranean space intended for servants to a visible middle-class space.
+History of the kitchen: from subterranean workroom reserved for servants to a visible middle-class space.

 Changing gender roles: changes in kitchen design accompanies changes in gender roles.